hffung/simplerc/README.md

 You can download the compendium as a zip from this URL:
 [master.zip](https://github.com/hffung/simplerc/archive/refs/heads/main.zip).
+After unzipping:

-After unzipping: - open the `.Rproj` file in RStudio - run `devtools::install()` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file). - finally, open `analysis/paper/paper.Rmd` and knit to produce the `paper.docx`, or run `rmarkdown::render("analysis/paper/paper.Rmd")` in the R console
+-   open the `.Rproj` file in RStudio

+-   run `devtools::install()` to ensure you have the packages this analysis depends on (also listed in the [DESCRIPTION](/DESCRIPTION) file)

+-   finally, open `analysis/paper/paper.Rmd` and knit to produce the `paper.docx`, or run `rmarkdown::render("analysis/paper/paper.Rmd")`
+    in the R console

 ## Usage